xukker/algorithms/README.md

 # Algorithms

-Random, fun (important) algorithms written in whatever.
+Repository of random, fun, important (maybe) algorithms written in different languages.

+Seems like a possibly entertaining project to spend my free time on.